Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Scenic view at the Sand Hollow State Park in Utah

-One of Utah’s newer state parks, Sand Hollow encompasses the Sand Hollow Reservoir with boating and fishing opportunities as well as a prime landscape for off-roading and riding ATVs across the sand dunes.
+One of Utah’s newer state parks, Sand Hollow encompasses the Sand Hollow Reservoir with boating and fishing opportunities.
+It’s also prime landscape for off-roading and riding ATVs across the sand dunes.

 Both tent and RV camping is available at either the campground or right on the beach at Sand Hollow State Park.
-This is one of the best things to do in Utah if you have a lot of leisure time to kick back, relax, and stay for a few days on the shores of the park.
+This is one of the best activities if you have a lot of leisure time to kick back, relax, and stay for a few days on the shores of the park.

 Red Cliffs National Conservation Area